How to elope in Europe

 Europe Location #3: Eloping in Scotland

 Scotland is a country filled with heritage, history and epic landscapes making it an amazing location to elope.
 It’s also noted that Scotland is full of tradition, many of which couples choose to include as part of their elopement.
 Scotland really looks like it came out of a fairytale.
 Between the ancient castles, dense woodlands, and rolling hills, there’s so much scenery to explore.
 Another cool thing about choosing Scotland for your elopement, is that you can get married anywhere in the country with an officiant; giving you an endless list of locations.
-So whether you dream of eloping at a castle or in the Highlands, Scotland is an amazing location for eloping.
-Here’s some more details on the marriage license requirements and how to get started!
+So whether you dream of eloping at a castle , Isle of Skye or in the Highlands, Scotland is an amazing location for eloping.
+Here’s a guide to the best locations to elope in Isle of Skye and some more details on the marriage license requirements and how to get started!

 Eloping in Greece

 The white sand beaches and white washed adorable houses that dot the coast of Greece are famous for being a prime destination to relax and unwind.
 Whether you want to experience the clear blue waters around the islands, or head inland and explore the mountains and forests, you’ll have a ton of options for how you spend your day.
 While Greece is still one of the best places to elope in Europe, it should be noted that Greece requires a bit more paperwork to legalize your marriage.
 But don’t let that scare you!
 If you find an elopement photographer who can also guide you on planning your destination elopement, it will be a piece of cake!